-When I found out I was pregnant, one of the things I actually worry about apart from the 1 million other things is ‘What is there to wear?’
-Frankly, I didn’t know how if I was going to balloon but I knew clothes may pose a problem.
+When I found out I was pregnant, one of the things I actually worry about apart from the 1 million other things was ‘What is there to wear?’
+Frankly, I didn’t know if I was going to balloon but I knew the outfits for maternity or buying them may pose a potential problem.

 Friends were quite kind to share where they got their maternity wear and some even passed on their clothes to me.
 I managed to survive a good part of the pregnancy with my current wardrobe simply because most of the clothes I have are of a looser fit.
 But I’ve also gone out to purchase maternity wear as a back-up as some friends shared that I probably get longer mileage if I get them earlier in my pregnancy.